tinkeractive/servotron/README.md

 ## How
   * SQL.
-  * Prepared statements for authorization (row-level security) and API endpoints.
+  * Prepared statements provide authorization (row-level security) and API endpoints.
-  * User info from cookies always passed as the first argument to all prepared statements.
+  * User info (from cookies) is always passed as the first argument to all prepared statements.
-  * Authorization queries should return a boolean value indicating whether the request is authorized for the user.
+  * Authorization queries must return a boolean value indicating whether the request is authorized for the user.
-  * All API prepared statements should return JSON (easily accomplished via PostgreSQL's JSON functions).
+  * API queries must return JSON (via PostgreSQL's JSON functions).
   * For GET and DELETE requests, arguments that are parsed from the route and query string are passed in the order they appear in the route specification.
   * For POST and PUT requests, the request body JSON is passed as the second argument.
 The JSON string can be transformed into a record or recordset (for bulk inserts) via PostgreSQL's JSON functions.
-The returned data from the INSERT and UPDATE should contain the fields required of the associated SELECT for the resource.
+The data returning from the INSERT and UPDATE queries should contain the fields required of the associated SELECT for the resource.
   * Service routes are proxied to associated service URLs.

 ## Diagram